adayrabe/ft_ssl/README.md

 	-d, decrypt mode
 	-e, encrypt mode (default)
 	-i, input file for message
 	-k, key in hex is the next arguement.
-	(Behave like openssl des -K not openssl des -k)
-	-o, output file for message
+(Behave like openssl des -K) -o, output file for message
 	-p, password in ascii is the next argument.
-(Behave like a modifiedd openssl des -pass not like openssl des -p or -P) -s, the salt in hex is the next argument.
+(Behave like a modifiedd openssl des -pass) -s, the salt in hex is the next argument.
 (Behave like openssl des -S) -v, initialization vector in hex is the next argument.
-(Behave like openssl des -iv not openssl des -v)
+(Behave like openssl des -iv)

 	Other functions available:
 	pbkdf2 (for now works only for computing hashes of 16 bytes long, planning to make a proper pbkdf2 function in the future)